jacoby/jacoby.github.io/_drafts/2019-07-20-playing-with-windows-terminal.markdown

 ## Pretty

-I'm starting with the WSL prompt, because, as a Linux guy, I've done much mroe work with my Bash prompt customization.
+I'm starting with the WSL prompt, because, as a Linux guy, I've done much more work with my Bash prompt customization.
 So far, that is.

 ![WSL Terminal Tab](https://jacoby.github.io/images/wt_wsl.png)